Bio-Prime/documentation/docs/index.md

 ![edit0](./edit0.png)

-The users with the assigned role (described in the User Access Control section) can also edit all the other information by clicking on the editor icon and accessing the "Edit oligonucleotide primer" page.
+The users with the assigned role (described in the User Access Control section) can also edit all the other information by clicking on the editor icon and accessing the "Edit primer" page.

 ![access2](./access2.png)